 A Personal Exemption from Dissertation Advisement can be requested if the dissertation is at a stage where advisement is not necessary.
 In addition, a Personal Exemption can be requested if a student, who would normally be eligible for a Leave of Absence, wishes to maintain active student status.
 A Personal Exemption can only be requested by students or candidates who are Obligated for Continuous Enrollment.
 A maximum of two terms of Personal Exemption may be granted.
 If both Personal Exemptions have been taken, a Personal LOA may no longer be requested.

-For certified Ed.D. candidates, an approved Personal Exemption does not extend the Period of Certification.
-If the candidate wishes to extend the Period of Certification, they must file the "Petition for Extension of Certification."
+An approved Personal Exemption does not extend the Period of Eligibility.
+If the candidate wishes to extend the Period of Eligibility, they must file the "Petition for Extension of Period of Eligibility."